 Scoring a point was very difficult because athletes could not use their hands or feet.
-They could use only their hips to forward the ball.
+For this reason, they could use only their hips to forward the ball.
 Often this Sacred Ball Game would extend for hours and sometimes days.

 MAYA CALENDAR STONE

 All the rumours about the end of the world in 2012 were based on information from this particular stone.
-However, ancient Maya people don`t believe the world is coming to an end.
-The year 2012 was only the end of the calendar cycle.
+However, ancient Maya people don’t believe the world is coming to an end.
+The year 2012 was surely only the end of the calendar cycle.